 The plan to clean up the St. Louis River Estuary has moved into action.
 A number of contaminated sites in Minnesota and Wisconsin are the focus of restoration activities that will remove contaminated sediments, improve water quality, and restore aquatic and wetland habitat for the fish, birds and mammals that call the estuary their home.
 The following sections highlight the ongoing restoration projects that will move the estuary toward delisting as an Area of Concern.

-Where have all the plants gone?
-By restoring the sediment and creating shallow habitat, natural resource managers hope wetland vegetation will return to 21st Avenue West, and with it, bugs, fish and birds.>
+Where have all the wetlands gone?
+Decades of dredging and filling displaced the shallow, sheltered aquatic habitats once common in this area.
+With well-designed placement of clean sediment dredged from the shipping channels, natural resource managers expect wetland vegetation will return to this site off of 21st Avenue West, and with it, the bugs, fish and birds that live there.

 Most of the Area of Concern related work is proposed for the southern portion of the site.
 Click to zoom.

-The 40th Ave West Restoration Site is a degraded open water river flat and shallow sheltered bay near Erie Pier, the Bong Bridge and the M. L. Hibbard Renewable Energy Center in West Duluth.
-Impacted by industrial uses, this 332-acre site was once more sheltered from wind and waves.
-This encouraged growth of aquatic plants and provided habitat that served as productive spawning, nursery and hunting areas for both prey fish (minnows) and game fish including walleye, muskellunge, lake sturgeon, smallmouth bass, bluegill and black crappie.
-The goal of the project is to restore the area by providing sheltered, shallow-water habitat.
+The 40th Ave West Restoration Site is near Erie Pier, the Bong Bridge (Highway 2) and the M. L. Hibbard Renewable Energy Center in West Duluth.
+Before it became home to various industries that dredged and filled the area, this 332-acre aquatic site was more sheltered from wind and waves.
+This encouraged growth of aquatic plants and provided habitat that served as productive spawning, nursery and hunting areas for both prey fish (like minnows) and game fish (like walleye, muskellunge, lake sturgeon, smallmouth bass, bluegill and black crappie).

 Chambers Grove is a reach of the St. Louis River near the Fond du Lac neighborhood north of the Highway 23 bridge.
 The section of the river between the Fond du Lac Dam and Highway 23 is designated as a critical spawning area for Lake Superior migratory fish species including lake sturgeon, walleye and longnose sucker.
-A city park was built adjacent to the river in the 1960s and the shoreline was stabilized with a wall of steel sheet piling.
-Currently, this area lacks habitat for lake sturgeon spawning and the wall along the shoreline has eliminated shallow, slow-moving water these fish and other species need.
+A city park was built adjacent to the river in the 1960s and the shoreline was stabilized with a wall of steel sheet piling and enhanced with a wooden boardwalk.
+The wall along the shoreline lacked habitat for lake sturgeon spawning and had eliminated the shallow, slow-moving water other fish species need.

 Clough Island.
 Image courtesy of Wisonsin DNR.
 Click to zoom.